temmyraharjo/pcf-form-json/README.md

 - Number with type: 'number'
 - Boolean with type: 'boolean'
 - Date with type: 'date'
+- DateTime with type: 'datetime'
-- OptionSet with type: 'optionset'
+- OptionSet with type: 'optionset' (You should define optionSetMetadata)
+- Checkbox with type: 'checkbox' (You should define optionSetMetadata)

 ## Sample JSON Result